Warriors hold off Rockets despite Durant's injury

 He took a step toward the defensive end of the court before grimacing in pain and looking down at his lower right leg, leading to concerns he might have ruptured his Achilles.

-However, the injury was later announced by the Warriors to be a strained right calf although a final diagnosis will be determined after an MRI exam on Thursday.
+However, the injury was later announced by the Warriors to be a strained right calf.

-“I was assured that it’s a calf strain and not the Achilles,” Kerr said postgame.

 Andre Iguodala added 11 points, while Green had a brilliant all-around game before fouling out, complementing eight points with 12 rebounds and 11 assists.